dantegates/dantegates.github.io/_posts/2018-09-20-hierarchical-bayesian-ranking.md

 # Acknowledgement and additional resources

-This post was particulary inspired by a few of Andrew Gelman's blog posts in which he [ranked world cup teams](https://andrewgelman.com/2014/07/15/stan-world-cup-update/).
+This post was particularly inspired by a few of Andrew Gelman's blog posts in which he [ranked world cup teams](https://andrewgelman.com/2014/07/15/stan-world-cup-update/).
 You can find a Python implementation of his world cup model on my [githup repo](https://github.com/dantegates/world-cup/blob/master/World%20cup.ipynb).
 The model in this post bears some resemblance to Gelman's world cup model with a few differences noted here

 - Gelman models the difference in goals scored by each team in a given game whereas we'll model the number of wins a team earns in a series.
 Thus our response variables belong to different distributions.
 - Gelman uses [FiveThirtyEight](https://fivethirtyeight.com/) soccer rankings in his model as prior.
 We didn't use rankings in this fashion but we did use FiveThirtyEight's published [Elo](https://en.wikipedia.org/wiki/Elo_rating_system) scores to compare against our learned rankings.